Antisemitism by country: Europe

 The summary of a 2004 poll by the "Pew Global Attitudes Project" noted, "Despite concerns about rising antisemitism in Europe, there are no indications that anti-Jewish sentiment has increased over the past decade.
 Favorable ratings of Jews are actually higher now in France, Germany and Russia than they were in 1991.
 Nonetheless, Jews are better liked in the U.S. than in Germany and Russia."

 A German cartoon circa 1938 depicts Churchill as a Jewish octopus encircling the globe.

-However, according to 2005 survey results by the ADL, antisemitic attitudes remain common in Europe.
-Over 30% of those surveyed indicated that Jews have too much power in business, with responses ranging from lows of 11% in Denmark and 14% in England to highs of 66% in Hungary, and over 40% in Poland and Spain.
-The results of religious antisemitism also linger and over 20% of European respondents agreed that Jews were responsible for the death of Jesus, with France having the lowest percentage at 13% and Poland having the highest number of those agreeing, at 39%.

 The Vienna-based European Union Monitoring Centre (EUMC), for 2002 and 2003, identified France, Germany, the United Kingdom, Belgium, and the Netherlands as EU member countries with notable increases in incidents.
 Many of these incidents can be linked to immigrant communities in these countries and result from heightened tensions in the Middle East.
 As these nations keep reliable and comprehensive statistics on antisemitic acts, and are engaged in combating antisemitism, their data was readily available to the EUMC.

 In Eastern Europe, antisemitism remained a serious concern in Russia and Belarus, and elsewhere in the former Soviet Union, with most incidents carried out by ultra-nationalist and other far-right elements.